-A "Value-Adjusted Burn Rate" is used for stock plan evaluations.
-Value-Adjusted Burn Rate benchmarks are calculated as the greater of: (1) an industry-specific threshold based on three-year burn rates within the company's GICS group segmented by S&P 500, Russell 3000 index (less the S&P 500) and non-Russell 3000 index; and (2) a de minimis threshold established separately for each of the S&P 500, the Russell 3000 index less the S&P 500, and the non-Russell 3000 index.
+Effective for meetings held on or after February 1, 2023, a "Value-Adjusted Burn Rate" will instead be used for stock plan evaluations.
+Value-Adjusted Burn Rate benchmarks will be calculated as the greater of: (1) an industry-specific threshold based on three-year burn rates within the company's GICS group segmented by S&P 500, Russell 3000 index (less the S&P 500) and non-Russell 3000 index; and (2) a de minimis threshold established separately for each of the S&P 500, the Russell 3000 index less the S&P 500, and the non-Russell 3000 index.
 Year-over-year burn-rate benchmark changes will be limited to a predetermined range above or below the prior year's burn-rate benchmark.

-The Value-Adjusted Burn Rate is calculated as follows:
+The Value-Adjusted Burn Rate will be calculated as follows:

-Value-Adjusted Burn Rate = ((# of options option's dollar value using a Black-Scholes model) + (# of full-value awards stock price)) / (Weighted average common shares stock price).
+Value-Adjusted Burn Rate = ((# of options \ option's dollar value using a Black-Scholes model) + (# of full-value awards \ stock price)) / (Weighted average common shares \ stock price).